rominalodolo/GoLang/README.md

 >
 > When the quiz is completed the user will see their results with the answer.
 >
-> on the next screen the user will see the printed ""You scored higher than 60% of all quizzers"
+> on the next screen the user will see the printed "You scored higher than 60% of all quizzers"
+>
+> The user will be asked if they would like to retry the quiz or if they would like to exit.

 Last Edit: September 2022